CS6501 Machine Learning for Software Reliability (Fall 2025)

 4. Project (50%): By the end of this course, you must complete a research project, deliver a presentation on your findings, and submit a project report.
 While you are generally expected to lead your own project independently, you may choose to collaborate with a partner if you have a strong preference for teamwork.
 If you wish to work as a team, please discuss this with the instructor in advance.
 Be aware that the evaluation criteria for both the project report and presentation will be more rigorous for team projects.
 The project is not limited to the topics covered in the course, but it must focus on the intersection of Machine Learning, Software Engineering, and Formal Methods.

-5. The project grading breakdown (50%) is as follows: TBD
+5. The project grading breakdown (50%) is as follows:

 Late Submission Policy: